Huriphoonado/Software-Engineering-Foundations/Presentation-1/What-Is-PhoneGap.md

 ## What is PhoneGap Exactly and How Does it Work?

 ### Hybrid Apps
 PhoneGap enables the development of so-called "hybrid apps," apps built with a combination of web technologies that are then wrapped inside a native container and distributed as native applications.
 Hybrid apps are run via a mobile platform's WebView, essentially a browser window configured to run fullscreen.
-Hybrid apps may contain native ui and web elements for example with navigation and transitions built natively while webviews are used for most of the content.
+Hybrid apps may contain a mix of native ui and web elements.
+For example, navigation and transitions may be built natively while webviews are used for most of the content.
+Well-made hybrid apps [should be largely indistinguishable from their native equivalents](http://developer.telerik.com/featured/what-is-a-hybrid-mobile-app/).

 Most hybrid apps leverage Apache Cordova, a platform containing a set of Javascript APIs to access device capabilities via plug-ins built natively.
 Cordova was initially named PhoneGap, but now PhoneGap is a distribution of Cordova containing additional tools that tie into other Adobe services.
 (Check out this article: [PhoneGap, Cordova, and what’s in a name?](http://phonegap.com/2012/03/19/phonegap-cordova-and-what’s-in-a-name/))